Buytition/pub_docs/TUTORIALS.md

 ## For Buyers: Refund Policy

-For [price offer](#price-offer) type of price records, we will refund you full amount if it can be proven that the listing you purchase is no longer valid or available (e.g. the product is sold or taken down) at time of purchasing the price record.

-For [price paid](#price-paid) type of price records, we do not offer refund at this moment given the fact that they reflect a fact of past transaction and are [instantly available](#for-buyers-what-happens-after-buying) right after you pay.
+We promise to buyers of **Buyer Broker Package** that if within a month of your puchase, we cannot beat your best deal in your acceptable distance range we will refund you 80% of your full amount of purchase.
+For example, if you paid $50 for the package, we will refund you $40.

+The remaining 20% covers the following:

+* The private information of the price record which is  part of the Buyer Broker Package
+* Our payment processing fee

 # Demo